 Since the acquisition by MegaChips in 2014, the Company has financed its operations primarily through debt financing.
-The Company had an accumulated deficit of \$47.4 million and \$54.7 million (unaudited) as of December 31, 2018 and September 30, 2019, respectively.
-In addition, as of December 31, 2018 and September 30, 2019, the Company had a working capital deficiency and loan obligations of \$46.0 million (unaudited) for both periods that are due within one year.
+The Company had an accumulated deficit of \$47.4 million as of December 31, 2018.
+In addition, as of December 31, 2018, the Company had a working capital deficiency and loan obligations of \$46.0 million which are due in 2019.
 Although the Company expects to use any cash proceeds generated from operations in 2019 to help fund the Company's operations and capital needs, the Company will need additional funding in 2019 to repay its loan obligations and fund other capital needs.